Since only one of a woman's X chromosomes works in a cell, why aren't more women colorblind?

 Carriers also have some trouble seeing lights of a certain color when they are flashed in parts of their peripheral vision.
 And there are probably other minor problems too.

 But in everyday life, it would be hard to tell the two groups apart.
-For all intensive purposes, carriers are not colorblind.
+For all intents and purposes, carriers are not colorblind.

 And that's why there aren't more women who are colorblind despite X-inactivation.